Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 Because of the piecemeal approach used by the APT to calculate the total time needed to execute a proposal (tallying the resource estimate as each new observation is entered), there is the possibility of overestimating the overheads a given proposal requires.
 Thus, after designing an observing program in its entirety, it is important for all proposers to re-run a full accounting on their proposal to remove any excess overhead charges and obtain a final, improved resource estimate.
 This step is called Smart Accounting.

-Because our set of observations is in a non-interruptible sequence, it will obviously only need one major slew at the beginning of the sequence.
-Smart Accounting will catch and correct this and reduce our reported overheads.
+Because the set of observations is in a non-interruptible sequence, it will obviously only need one major slew at the beginning of the sequence.
+Smart Accounting will catch and correct this and reduce the reported overheads.
 Prior to running the Smart Accounting tool, the APT reports 9.33 hours of Science time and 23.69 hours of Charged time (as reported in the proposal cover page); once run, the total charged time is reduced to 19.12 hours.